cloudfoundry/summit-training-classes/basics/site/README.md

 _Resolution:_ Contact Swisscom if this issue is seen, and the only option is to wait.

 ## 8. Routes

+### Answers

+#### Does the push work?
+If not, why not?
+Can you fix this with a commandline argument?

+No, as the route is probably already-taken.
+The student should use the `--random-route` functionality.

+#### Could you leave the v1.0 app running in case you need to roll-back?

+Yes.

 ### Common Issues